 She also adapts and directs the ongoing MSF touring productions of Romeo & Juliet and Macbeth.

-A graduate of the Hilberry Theater's MFA program, Jan is married to long-time MSF Artistic Associate, Author and Fight Director David Blixt, whom she met at the Festival in 1997 when they played Kate and Petruchio in The Taming of the Shrew.
+A graduate of the Hilberry Theater's MFA program in Detroit, Jan is married to long-time MSF Artistic Associate, Author and Fight Director David Blixt, whom she met at the Festival in 1997 when they played Kate and Petruchio in The Taming of the Shrew.
 They are the parents of Dashiell and Evelyn.